asliddinxanov/python-lessons/README.md

 - Syntax and error highlighting

 - Code completion

 - Version control

 ### Jupyter Notebook

--Web application that allows creation and manipulation of notebook documents called 'notebook',
+- Web application that allows creation and manipulation of notebook documents called 'notebook',

--Supported across Linux, Mac Os X and windows platforms.
+- Supported across Linux, Mac Os X and windows platforms.

--Available as open source version.
+- Available as open source version.

--Bundled with Anaconda distribution or can be installed seperately.
+- Bundled with Anaconda distribution or can be installed seperately.

--Supports Julia, Python, R and Scala.
+- Supports Julia, Python, R and Scala.

--Consists of ordered collection of input and output cells that contain code,text,plots etc.
+- Consists of ordered collection of input and output cells that contain code,text,plots etc.

--Allows sharing of code and narrative text through output format likePDF,HTML etc.
+- Allows sharing of code and narrative text through output format likePDF,HTML etc.